Tyscauri/thesis/README.md

 ### Steps to deploy the artifact and run the testcases
 - Clone the repository
-- Move to thesis/wasp directory in the terminal
+- Move to the directory in the terminal under thesis/wasp
 - "make install" (not tested)
 - add wasp-cli, wasp and schema to the PATH variable
-- move to the test folder directory in the terminal
+- move to the test folder directory in the terminal under thesis/wasp/contracts/wasm/circularity_artifact/test/
 - "go test" runs the test cases on the local machine

+For recompiling
+- move to thesis/wasp/contracts/wasm/circularity_artifact/
+- "schema -rust -go"
+- which compiles to the files in
+thesis/wasp/contracts/wasm/circularity_artifact/pkg